 Pastors tell me that getting rid of a donated piano is nearly impossible until the original donor is out of the picture, and agree that turning down an unsuitable instrument is easier than trying to replace it once it has been accepted.
 One pastor told me that, in 45 years, he had never seen a piano disposed of by a church.
 Nonetheless, I occasionally see a church trying to sell an old piano, under the impression that someone can use it.
 I usually discourage people from buying a piano from a church; such instruments have usually seen their maximum useful life, and consumers who choose this option usually don't have the money to put them in decent playing condition, even when that's possible.
 Also, I caution parents not to saddle a young student with a barely functioning piano because it is so discouraging to the student's progress.

 I recommend that church administrators not resort to just pushing unusable pianos aside, but seriously consider disposing of them; it's harder to budget for new instruments as long as the old ones still haunt the premises.
 Piano dealers and movers I've called have mentioned disposal options that range from $150 to $350, depending on the logistics, the difficulty of the move, and the size of the piano.
 Disposal is best left to professionals; even though in this case a careless move to the dump will do no harm to the piano, keep in mind the safety of the workers and the potential damage to the facilities.
-(If the piano is inappropriate for the institution, but not yet ready for the dump, see the sidebar for other ideas of what to do with it.)

 I also advise churches and other institutions to keep a file on every piano in their possession.
 This file should include any invoices for service and comments left by technicians.
 This trail of evidence becomes very useful to the administrator, who can pull out years' worth of invoices for perusal by committee members and note the problems of individual instruments.
 Following a change in administration, it will also save countless hours for new staff members, who won't have to begin the process of evaluation all over again.